daleroberts/hdmedians/README.md

 # Hdmedians

-Did you know there is not a unique way to extend the concept of a [median](https://en.wikipedia.org/wiki/Median) to higher dimensions?
+Did you know there is no unique way to mathematically extend the concept of a [median](https://en.wikipedia.org/wiki/Median) to higher dimensions?

 This Python package provides a number of fast implementations of various **high-dimensional median algorithms** for multivariate data.
 Medians are extremely useful due to their high breakdown point of 50% and have